jwalker2020/tracker/docs/ENRICHMENT_SLOWDOWN_ANALYSIS.md

 ### 3.1 Architecture changes

-- **Run enrichment in a separate context:** Use a Node.js **worker thread** or a **separate long-running process** (e.g. small Node script or job worker) that pulls work from a queue or DB and runs `runEnrichmentInBackground` (or equivalent).
+- **Run enrichment in a separate context:** **Implemented.** A separate worker process (`pnpm run enrichment-worker`) polls for claimable jobs and runs `runEnrichmentJob`.
 The Next.js app only creates checkpoint records and returns `jobId`; the worker does DEM work and progress updates.
-This removes enrichment from the main server event loop and is the highest-leverage change.
+This removes enrichment from the web app event loop.
 - **Optional job queue:** Introduce a lightweight queue (e.g. in-memory + persistence in PostgreSQL/Redis) so that only one worker (or a bounded pool) runs enrichment.
 Reduces risk of multiple heavy jobs on one machine and makes progress writes more predictable.
 - **Keep progress and file list APIs lightweight:** Progress API should only read one small record (job status + progress fields).
 File list API should either return list-only (no enrichedTracks) or a separate “file details” endpoint for map/chart data when a file is selected.

 ### 3.2 Backend / API changes

-- **Increase progress write throttle:** Raise `PROGRESS_WRITE_THROTTLE_MS` from 1.5 s to 2.5–3 s, or write only when `overallPercentComplete` or `currentPhase` changes by a meaningful delta (e.g. ≥ 2–3%).
+- **Increase progress write throttle:** In `runEnrichmentJob.ts`, raise `PROGRESS_WRITE_THROTTLE_MS` from 1.5 s to 2.5–3 s, or write only when `overallPercentComplete` or `currentPhase` changes by a meaningful delta (e.g. ≥ 2–3%).
 Reduces write frequency without materially affecting UX.
 - **Lightweight progress endpoint:** Ensure `GET /api/gpx/enrichment-progress` does a single, minimal read (e.g. by jobId only, select only needed fields).
 Already close; avoid any extra list or full-record fetch.
 - **List endpoint without heavy JSON:** Add a “list” variant of `GET /api/gpx/files` that returns only fields needed for the sidebar (id, name, color, sortOrder, activeEnrichmentJobId, maybe bounds/center).
 Load full `enrichedTracks` (or geometry) only when needed (e.g. when file is selected or when opening map).
 Reduces initial load and refetch cost.
 - **Avoid parsing enrichedTracksJson on every list request:** If the list response must include per-file summary, consider storing a small “summary” field (e.g. track count, total distance) and only parse full JSON when serving a single file or map data.